Franek-86/kromin/README.md

 - Run `yarn build`
 - The `.\build` folder is ready to be deployed.
-- If you want to run it with a static server `serve -s build`
+- If you want to Esercizio 0 - Startup!run it with a static server `serve -s build`